cBioPortal/cbioportal/portal/src/main/resources/content/faqs_prostate.markdown

 <BR/>

-# What is the cBio Prostate Portal?
+# What is the cBioPortal (Prostate Cancer)?

-The cBio Prostate Portal This contains genomic data from several published and unpublished prostate cancer studies.
+The cBioPortal (Prostate Cancer) contains genomics data from several published and unpublished prostate cancer studies.

 # How do I get started?